-Adext, the world's first and only Audience Management as a Service (AMaaS), and a platform that is exclusively focused on omnichannel, reduces Cost Per Action (CPA, AKA Cost Per Conversion) and increases ad conversion performance by finding the best converting audience for any ad.
-In average it has increased ad efficiency by 1265% as it makes around 480 daily adjustments for every ad over 20 demographic groups.
+Adext AI, the world's first and only audience management platform that is exclusively focused on omnichannel, reduces Cost Per Action (CPA, AKA Cost Per Conversion) and increases ad conversion performance by finding the best converting audience for any ad.
+In average it has increased ad efficiency by 83% as it makes around 480 daily adjustments for every ad over 20 demographic groups.

 If you’d like to find out more about how Adext harnesses AI and ML to provide better results than any other tool, software or expert, this guide is for you.

 Social Media Examiner claims that 95% of millennials expect to be able to engage with brands via Facebook.
 Remember, that now means prospects and customers from age 18 to 35, many of whom may be in managerial positions and have plenty of disposable income to invest in your product or service, or in your clients’ products, in case you’re an Agency.

 And a recent survey found that 42% of brand marketers say Facebook is critical to their day-to-day business.

 But, for your omnichannel approach, eMarketer suggests that Instagram may also be worth consideration, with the expectation of almost 47% of all social network users to be on Instagram by 2020.